marcomarchesi/game-of-life/README.md

 # game-of-life

-A Roger Conway's Game of Life for iOS.
+A Roger Conway's Game of Life for iOS v1.

 TODO
 ---------------
-- Fix bugs
 - Design v2
-- Add Music
+- some other sounds
-- Unit Tests
+- Experimental stuff